sqjin/CellChat/README.md

 ## Web-based “CellChat Explorer”

 We build a user-friendly web-based “[CellChat Explorer](http://www.cellchat.org/)” that contains two major components:
-- **Ligand-Receptor Interaction Explorer** that allows easy exploration of our ligand-receptor interaction database
+- **Ligand-Receptor Interaction Explorer** that allows easy exploration of our **novel** ligand-receptor interaction database, a comprehensive recapitulation of known molecular compositions including multimeric complexes and co-factors).
 - **Cell-Cell Communication Atlas Explorer** that allows easy exploration of the cell-cell communication for any given scRNA-seq dataset that has been processed by our R toolkit CellChat.

 ## Capabilities